SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Sync/Filter: Off

 ### Double-gated Buffer
 There are many variants on this where different combinations of logic are used.
-The point is to get an "If A and B, output C, else output (whatever level it is"
+The point is to get an "If A and B, output C, else output (whatever level you want it to default to)"

 INSEL:
 * X: D - When G is high, D is output